sebpretzer/pyticktick/docs/explanations/ticktick_api/two_apis.md

 ## Which API should I use?

 TickTick has not mentioned the _API V2_ anywhere on their website, but it provides a better experience for developers.
 Given that TickTick has not given explicit permission to use it, it may go against their [Terms of Service](https://ticktick.com/tos).
 This was discussed in [lazeroffmichael/ticktick-py#38](https://github.com/lazeroffmichael/ticktick-py/issues/38) if you want to see other developers' opinions on the matter.
-The recommendation of this library is to use the official API where possible, and only use the unofficial API when necessary.
+This library's recommendation is to use the official API where possible, and only use the unofficial API when necessary.
 The library client is designed to be flexible, so you can do whatever you feel comfortable with.